Fernando Haddad

-Early life
+Early life and career

-Haddad was born in São Paulo, the second of three children of salesman Khalil Haddad, a Syrian Melkite Antiochian Greek Orthodox immigrant who emigrated to Brazil in 1948.
+Haddad was born in São Paulo, the second of three children of salesman Khalil Haddad (1923-2008), a Melkite Antiochian Greek Orthodox immigrant from Lebanon who emigrated to Brazil in 1948.
+His mother, Norma Teresa Goussain (1938-2023), was born in São Paulo into a Lebanese family.

 Haddad attended high school at Colégio Bandeirantes, and in 1981 entered the Law School of the University of São Paulo as an undergraduate.

-Career
+He studied law, economics and philosophy at the University of São Paulo.
 Haddad holds a master's degree in economics and a Doctorate in Philosophy from the University of São Paulo.
-His Master's dissertation was on socio-economic aspects of the Soviet Union, defended in 1990, whereas his doctorate thesis is concerned with Historical materialism, defended in 1996.
-He began his career as an investment analyst at Unibanco, but has devoted much of his career to public service.
+His Master's dissertation was on socio-economic aspects of the Soviet Union, defended in 1990, whereas his doctorate thesis is concerned with historical materialism, defended in 1996.

+Haddad began his career as an investment analyst at Unibanco, but has devoted much of his career to public service.
 Haddad has been a consultant for the Fundação Instituto de Pesquisas Econômicas, an economics research institute, based at the School of Economics, Business and Accounting of the University of São Paulo, chief of staff to the Finance and Economic Development Secretary of the municipality of São Paulo, and a special advisor to the Ministry of Planning, Budget and Management.

-He is also a professor in the political science department of the University of São Paulo.
+Haddad is a professor in the political science department of the University of São Paulo.

+Career

+Minister of Education

 Haddad took over the cabinet position of Minister of Education on 29 July 2005, when his predecessor, Tarso Genro, left the position to become the chairman of the Workers' Party.
 In 2007, Haddad established the Basic Education Development Index (IDEB) to measure the quality of public primary and middle schools.
 Under Haddad's tenure as minister, the Lula administration implemented the University for Everyone Program (ProUni), which aims at offering scholarships for low-income students attending private universities.
 The Ministry also made several reforms to the National High School Exam (ENEM) so as to amplify its usage in university admissions.
 In 2009 Haddad's ministry became embroiled in controversy after that year's ENEM leaked, which forced the government to cancel the exam scheduled for October.